jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 Grass STEM is pleased to provide this camp for free!
 We want this opportunity to be available to everyone.

-### Teachers: Jerry Tan, Steven Tan, and Alex Wang
+### Teachers: Jerry Tan, Steven Tan, Alex Wang, Jonathan Lei, Jalal Elsallal, Marco Frigo, Eichi Yoshizaki, Michael Hu, Owen Wang, and Rhik Mazumder

 Jerry, Steven, and Alex will be teaching this camp.
 Learn more about them [here](https://grass-stem.com/about/).